SAP-samples/cap-local-development-workshop/exercises/01/README.md

 <a name="footnote-4"></a>
 ### Footnote 4

+We can also invoke one-shot commands too.
 An example of a one-shot command, i.e. a single `sqlite3` invocation at the shell prompt, is:

 ```bash
 sqlite3 db.sqlite 'select count(*) from sap_capire_bookshop_Authors'